 Residential Electricity Rates

+The Ontario Energy Board (OEB) sets electricity rates once a year on November 1st for residential and small business customers on the Time-of-Use (TOU), Ultra-Low Overnight (ULO) and Tiered price plans.
 As a residential customer, you can choose to switch between Time-of-Use (TOU), Ultra-Low Overnight (ULO) and Tiered prices for your electricity.

 With TOU and ULO, the price you pay depends on when you use electricity.
 With Tiered prices, you can use a certain amount of electricity each month at a lower price.
 Once that limit is exceeded, a higher price applies.